a-rebets/todo-flutter-app/README.md

 6. Connect a device with iOS 17 or later, with Developer Mode enabled

-7. Install the built app container (`./build/ios/iphoneos/Runner.app`), via XCode: Windows > Devices and Simulators > Installed apps
+7. Install the built app container (`./build/ios/iphoneos/Runner.app`), via XCode: Window > Devices and Simulators > Installed apps

 8. Mark the app "trusted" in the iPhone's `General > VPN & Device Management` settings section